Gay men are telling their stories for National Coming Out Day.

-There was this narrow strip of stage of stage above and behind the bar where some of us boys would dance when the drag queens weren’t doing a show.
+There was this narrow strip of stage of stage behind the bar where the boys would dance when the drag queens wasn’t doing a show.

 The first time I went to the Stardust Momma brought me so I didn’t have

 Momma lent me some creamy Peach Cover Girl and a hot pink blouse.

 I sipped my Pepsi and watched the queers gawk.

 Aretha Franklin was on the jukebox wailing Respect and I

 Well she hauled me up on that stage and we did the dirty dawg.

 She sometimes worked the door.

 She was so butch she could give the kiss test.

 When I went to the bar alone she’d let me in; if the cops came I’d have